COUPLES PSYCHOTHERAPY TRAINING PROGRAM

 In addition to this classroom experience, the WCSPP community gives a uniquely welcoming and supportive collegial atmosphere where one can expand and advance their interests.
 In particular, graduates enjoy enduring personal connections and professional opportunities long after completion of the training.
 Many return to enroll in WCSPP’s additional programs: psychoanalytic training, adult psychotherapy, child/adolescent psychotherapy training, and the variety of collegial committees.

-Directors: Rosalind Cohen, LCSW and Bari Smelson-Kanwal, PhD, LCSW
+Directors: Carolyn Cullen, PhD, LCSW and Bari Smelson-Kanwal, PhD, LCSW

 • PSYCHIATRY: M.D. from an accredited medical school, completion of one year of psychiatric residency plus ongoing residency while in training.